OperationRecon/UoT-EE432-project/README.md

 ### For Administrators

-1. Login using ID and password.
+1. Login using assigned ID and password (initially, password is "admin").
+2. Change password
-2. Manage Users (Add, Update, Delete, View)
+3. Manage Users (Add, Update, Delete, View)
-3. Manage Subjects and Subject Groups
+4. Manage Subjects and Subject Groups
-4. Oversee Enrollments and Grades
+5. Oversee Enrollments and Grades

 ### For Teachers

-1. Login using assigned ID (initially, password is the same as ID)
+1. Login using assigned ID and password (initially, password is the same as ID)
 2. Change password
 3. View and manage assigned subject groups
-4. Assign grades to students in their subject groups
+5. Assign grades to students in their subject groups

 ### For Students

-1. Login using assigned ID (initially, password is the same as ID)
+1. Login using assigned ID and password (initially, password is the same as ID)
 2. Change password
+3. enroll and drop-out subjects
-3. View grades, semesters, and enrollments
+4. View grades, semesters, and enrollments

 ### General Notes